cstl-kaist/cs374-2025-spring/_assignments/homework03.md

 Just like what you have done in step 1-2, write CSS codes for the (1) entire chat component (red), (2) text (blue), and (3) icon group (green).

 ![step1-3](/_images/hw3_imgs/step1-3.png)

-- (5pt) In the upper image, the part marked in red is the part that is generated each time the ChatGPT produces answers.
-Find the **class name** that corresponds to this whole part in main.html, and at the same time, corresponds to the _gpt_conversation_ component that you made in the Figma file.
-Make a new selector for this class in the chat.css file.
-- (5pt) Click on the _gpt_conversation_ component in the Figma file, and open Inspect panel to check the generated CSS code.
-Read through the CSS attributes, and copy the attributes that you think should be included in chat.css.
-Paste them into your CSS file.
-- (5pt) In the upper image, the part marked in blue is the text part of the ChatGPT’s answer.
-Find the **class name** that corresponds to this part in main.html.
-Make a new selector for this class in the chat.css file.
-- (5pt) Click on the text element in _gpt_conversation_ component in the Figma file, and open Inspect panel to check the generated CSS code.
-Read through the CSS attributes, and copy the attributes that you think should be included in chat.css.
-Paste them into your CSS file.
-- (5pt) In the upper image, the part marked in green is the group of icons for pasting and rating the answers.
-Find the **class name** that corresponds to this **group (not a single icon)** in main.html.
-Make a new selector for this class in the chat.css file.
-- (5pt) Click on the icon group in _gpt_conversation_ component in the Figma file, and open Inspect panel to check the generated CSS code.
-Read through the CSS attributes, and copy the attributes that you think should be included in chat.css.
-Paste them into your CSS file.

 You should modify the `GPTConversation.css` file to make the interface the same as the design in the Figma file.
 Feel free to modify the class `gpt-conversation-container` in the CSS file and add a new class if necessary.